 - Serve as a delicious side dish

 - Meat substitute in tacos, pasta, or sandwiches

 Where to Buy Functional Mushrooms

-While many of these mushrooms may be hard to find at regular grocery stores, most can be purchased in various forms online.
+Many of these mushrooms may be hard to find at regular grocery stores, most can be purchased online.
 However, their increase in popularity will make it easier to find them locally!
 Check with your favorite natural food store or farmer’s market vendor to see if they carry them, or have a lead for you on where to find functional mushrooms in San Diego.